Pathway to Smiles Banner

 • AHECs located in communities that are underserved by oral health professionals looking to add an oral health program.

-• AHECs serving underrepresented and marginalized communities in oral health such as Black/African American, Hispanic/Latino, Asian, American Indian/Alaskan Native, Native Hawaiian/Pacific Islander, Appalachian, and/or rural communities.
+• AHECs serving underrepresented and marginalized communities in oral health.

 Funding and Budget